SWEDES: TheWayTheyWere

 For those who would like to teach something from SWEDES, go to the "Table of Contents," the "Online Outline."
 It is "the key" from which teachers and professors can easily find topics for their own lesson plans and syllabuses, and heads of cultural organizations can develop programs, events, and exhibitions.
 Teaching some of these topics could help ensure that aspects of the history and culture of this unique and very special Swedish American Smoky Valley community would live on for future generations.

-When I receive my Lindsborg, Kansas, Swedish American inheritance in 1996, I had no clue of what conservation was.
-Portraits from Sweden needed restoration immediately so I made a call to some authority in Washinton D.C. who then referred me to a Stanford University professor nearby, who in turn referred me to a man who was in the business of restoring paintings.
+When I receive my Lindsborg, Kansas, Swedish American inheritance, the Lindsborg estate, in 1996, I had no clue of what conservation was.
+Portraits from Sweden needed restoration immediately so I made a call to some authority in Washinton D.C. who then referred me to a Stanford University professor nearby.
+In turn, I was referred to a gentleman who was in the business of restoring paintings.
 It was from him, I picked up a brochure and in it were these words on CONSEVATION by Phillip Ward.
-These made lasting impressions on how to handle this wonderful Swedish American inheritance.
+These made lasting impressions on how to handle this wonderful Swedish American inheritance which has finally brought me to the end of this journey!

 "The Nature of Conservation: A Race Against Time"